jcho-polygon/platform-specs/README.md

 If you want to view the specs locally for a sanity check, first run `./_bin_/bundle_spec` to build the spec, then run `./_bin_/spec_ui` and go to http://localhost:8080.
 Note: This is the Swagger UI view, not the custom Polygon.io view.

+To get a better view into our docs locally you could serve the docs on a local server using `./_bin_/serve_spec`, then you can run our ui-docs locally with the following env var set `NEXT_PUBLIC_API_SPECS="http://localhost:9000/rest.json"`